-Parametrising a Model of Clinopyroxene/Melt Partition Coefficients for Sodium to Higher Upper Mantle Pressures
+Clinopyroxene/Melt Partitioning: Models for Higher Upper Mantle Pressures Applied to Sodium and Potassium

-Julia Marleen Schmidt Institute of Geological Sciences) Freie Universität Berlin Berlin, Germany email: julia.schmidt@fu-berlin.de Lena Noack Institute of Geological Sciences Freie Universität Berlin Berlin, Germany email: lena.noack@fu-berlin.de
+Julia Marleen Schmidt

+Institute of Geological Sciences)

+Freie Universität Berlin

+Berlin, Germany

+email: julia.schmidt@fu-berlin.de

+Lena Noack

+Institute of Geological Sciences

+Freie Universität Berlin

+Berlin, Germany

+email: lena.noack@fu-berlin.de

 Abstract-Mineral/melt partition coefficients describe the redistribution of trace elements during melting processes.
 They are highly influenced by changing pressure, temperature, and composition.
 We find that for sodium, partition coefficients rise in the order of two magnitudes from 0-15 GPa along the peridotite solidus temperature.
-Still, because of lacking high-pressure experimental data and the limited pressure range of most partitioning models, mantle and crust evolution models normally rely on constant partition coefficients.
-Based on an earlier model, we created a thermodynamic model which calculates sodium partition coefficients between clinoproxene and anhydrous silicate melts.
-With the results, we parametrise an equation over 0-15 GPa and various melt fractions.
-Our new parametrised partitioning model for sodium complements previous models and is applicable up to the mantle transition zone (4-12 GPa/1850-2360 K).
-Knowing the sodium partitioning behavior enables us to base further calculations for many other elements on it.
+Still, because of lacking highpressure experimental data and the limited pressure range of most partitioning models, mantle and crust evolution models normally rely on constant partition coefficients.
+This is especially unfavorable for models which want to explore the thermal evolution of a terrestrial planet by tracing the heat producing elements.
+Based on a thermodynamic model, we parametrise sodium partitioning equations which are applicable from 0-12 GPa and 1410-2350 K. With the help of the sodium partitioning model, we calculate clinopyroxene/melt partition coefficients for the heat producing element potassium.
+Knowing both, the sodium and potassium partitioning behaviour, will help us to improve elemental redistribution calculations and therefore also thermal evolution models.

-Keywords-partition coefficients; thermodynamic modelling
+Keywords- high-pressure partition coefficients; partial melting; thermodynamic modelling; trace element redistribution; radiogenic heat sources